basho/basho_docs/source/languages/en/riakts/using/aggregate-functions.md

 * `MEAN()` & `AVG()` - Returns the average of entries that match a specified criteria.
 * `MIN()` - Returns the smallest value of entries that match a specified criteria.
 * `MAX()` - Returns the largest value of entries that match a specified criteria.
+* `STDDEV()`/`STDDEV_SAMP()` - Returns the statistical standard deviation of all entries that match a specified criteria using Sample Standard Deviation.
-* `STDDEV()` - Returns the statistical standard deviation of all entries that match a specified criteria using Population Standard Deviation.
+* `STDDEV_POP()` - Returns the statistical standard deviation of all entries that match a specified criteria using Population Standard Deviation.

 ###`AVG` & `MEAN`